Join us as ITLP kicks off the Fall Semester.

 George Abe teaches Entrepreneurship and Venture Initiation.
-He is also is a lecturer and Faculty Director of the Strategic Management Research (SMR) Program at the UCLA Anderson School of Management.
+He is also is adjunct professor entrepreneurship at the UCLA Anderson School of Management.
 His teaching responsibilities include entrepreneurship, business plan development and field study program advisories.

 He was Business Development Manager for the UCLA Office of Intellectual Property, which is responsible for patent protection and commercialization of UCLA research.

 Previously, he was a venture partner with Palomar Ventures, a VC firm in Santa Monica, California with $300 million under management for early stage startup companies.
 Before Palomar, he was a Business Development Manager at Cisco Systems.
-Prior to that he was with Infonet Services Corporation (NYSE:IN, now BT) where he designed Infonet's IP data service.

-From 1998 until 2006, he was a member of the board of directors of Switchcore AB, a publicly traded fabless semiconductor designer in Sweden.
-He has also held board of director positions with various startup companies and not-for-profit organizations.
+He has also held 7 board of director positions with various startup companies and not-for-profit organizations.

 - Residential Broadband, which presents an analysis of high-speed residential networking, published by Cisco Press, and